-Press the Bluetooth/2-Meter/Weather button again for two seconds.
-The alarm will go off and become inactive.
+Press the WEATHER ALERT Button again for two seconds: The alarm goes off and is inactive.
 The ALERT symbol will disappear from the display.

 In any of the active WEATHER ALERT modes, the weather receiver stays on and listens for an emergency tone issued from NOAA in case of emergency.